-Express consent will only be granted for advertisements where they do not harm the character of an area, amenity or public safety. -in accordance with government guidance and Merton's proposed Design SPD.
+Express consent will only be granted for advertisements where they do not harm the character of an area, amenity or public safety.
 When assessing proposals for new advertisements, cumulative impacts will be taken into account.

 6.58.
-The policy meets the sustainability objectives concerned with social inclusion by seeking to ensure ing that development proposals would do not result in a negative impact to the local environment or public safety.
+The policy meets the sustainability objectives concerned with social inclusion by seeking to ensure that development proposals do not result in a negative impact to the local environment or public safety.

 6.59.
-Merton's Core Planning Strategy policy CS 14 (Design) sets out how development needs to be designed to respect, reinforce and enhance the local character to contribute to Merton's sense of place and identity.
+Merton's Core Planning Strategy Policy CS 14 (Design) sets out how development needs to be designed to respect, reinforce and enhance the local character to contribute to Merton's sense of place and identity.